Kaihchen1230/JobFirst/document/user_stories.md

 ## Jie Lan:

-1. As a guest, I can only see job tilte and brief description, but can't apply for it or see more details, so that I need to submit a form to become a member
+1. As a guest, I can only see job title and brief description, but can't apply for it or see more details, so that I need to submit a form to become a member
-2. As an applicant, I want to filter the job based on specific language requirement so that he know what to apply.
+2. As an applicant, I want to filter the job based on specific language requirements so that I know what to apply for.
 3. As an applicant, I can submit multiple resumes as part of my personal profiles so that for different companies, I can submit different resumes.
 4. As an applicant, I can follow some employers so that I can get the latest job posts immediately.
 5. As an applicant, I can write some comments about the hiring process about a specific company so that more applicants can know more about this company.
 6. As an new immigrant, I want to get some training materials or courses online so that I can learn more English and American culture.
-7. As an new immigrant, I want to find some local English lecture course(non online) information so that I can learn more English.
+7. As an new immigrant, I want to find some local English lecture course (non online) information so that I can learn more English.
-8. As an new immigrant, I want to get some one-one help in labor law issues(for example, a real time website chat window) so that he can protect his own right when signing a contract.
+8. As an new immigrant, I want to get some one-on-one help in labor law issues (for example, a real time website chat window) so that I can protect my own right when signing a contract.
 9. As an admin, I want to able to approve guests' request to become our customers, so that this can block those applicant that now satisfy our requirement.
 10. As an admin, I can block some applicants or employers for certain amount of time so that this can stop some unqualified continuing our website.
 11. As an admin, I can check all users information so that to manage the website.
 12. As an admin, I can send emails to specific group of people, based on their profiles, so that I can keep in contact with users.
 13. As an employer, I can generate a unique form for each job, so that applicant can fill out some specific information they need.

 ## Alan Lau: